Life in Europe can be as chic and cheap as you want it to be.

-Head into the centre of town and its an other story.
+Head into the centre of town and its another story.
 Check out some impressive German Renaissance architectural wonders in Market Square and soak up its’ medieval charm.
-It is really a rare combination of the new cool and historic
+It is a rare combination of the new cool and historic

 No need to worry about the crowds as this city has a small population of 500,000 and is best explored by bike with canals being a nice touch to the flat city.